Beyzaelif/WirelessChargerProject/README.md

 Also code can be written here as;

-'
+'''
+{
 #include <LiquidCrystal.h> // includes the LiquidCrystal Library
 LiquidCrystal lcd(1, 2, 4, 5, 6, 7); // Creates an LCD object.
 Parameters: (rs, enable, d4, d5, d6, d7)
 const int trigPin = 9;
 const int echoPin = 10;
 long duration;
 int distanceCm, distanceInch;
-void setup() {
+void setup()
-'
+}'''
-but again I used different section in this repo: WirelessChargingProjectArduinoCodes.c
+but again I used different section in this repo.